dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 ## Orchest Controller

-Let's quickly go through how the Orchest Controller "reacts" on the state of the Kubernetes cluster.
+Let's quickly go through how the Dadosfera AI Controller "reacts" on the state of the Kubernetes cluster.

 In `controller.go` a number of _Informers_ are set up.
 These _Informers_ (not written by us) store the applicable (depending on how you configure the informat) content from the k8s api in memory